PCC Online Master's Degree

 Student Learning Outcome 6: Students will be able to engage critically and constructively with a diverse array of research topics (e.g., religious, spiritual, and esoteric traditions, historical and scientific paradigms, and other, marginalized perspectives and ways of knowing).

-The online PCC program will award a Master's degree after successful participation in three required residential intensives in San Francisco and completion of 36-units of online coursework.
+The online PCC program will award a Master's degree after successful completion of 36-units of online coursework.
 The intensives include initial class sessions for the courses offered that semester, research methods and other skill-building modules to help students develop their scholarly voice, writing, and online networking abilities, advising sesions with faculty, and a variety of community-building opportunities.
-In addition to on-campus intensives, students will be expected to participate in several live community webinars to meet with their advisors and share progress in the development of their coursework.

 All intensives will be held at the 1453 Mission St. campus of California Institute of Integral Studies.
-Students will pay a flat fee covering their hotel and meals for the duration of the intensive.
-Email the PCC Program Coordinator Aaron Weiss for more information (email@example.com).
+Email the PCC Program Coordinator Aaron Weiss for more information (firstname.lastname@example.org).